African Party for the Independence of Cape Verde: 2011 election

 In the parliamentary election held on 7 February 2011, the PAICV led by Jose Maria Neves won 52.68% of the popular vote and 38 out of 72 seats in the National Assembly.

 In the presidential election held on 7 and 21 August 2011, Manuel Inocêncio Sousa lost to Jorge Carlos Fonseca (MpD) with 32.66% of the votes in the first round and 45.74% in the second round.

 2016 election

 PAICV lost 2016 presidential elections and president Jorge Carlos Fonseca was re-elected with very clear majority of the votes.
 PAICV even failed to forward a candidate.
 Before that PAICV had lost the 2016 parliamentary election.
 The main opposition party Movement for Democracy (MpD) won the parliamentary elections, taking back power after 15 years.

-Ideology and affiliation
+Affiliation

 The PAICV describes itself as democratic socialist but began to trend towards social democracy in the 2010s.
 The party has been placed as left-wing on the political spectrum.

 The party is a full member of the Socialist International.